Educational Opportunity Centers

-Pell Grants are awarded to low-income undergraduate and certain postbaccalaureate students who are citizens or eligible non-citizens.
-Students may use their grants at any one of approximately 6,000 participating postsecondary institutions.
-The grants do not have to be repaid.
-Grant amounts are dependent on the student's expected family contribution (EFC), the cost of attending the institution, whether the student attends full-time or part-time, and whether the student attends for a full academic year or less.
-The maximum award amount is set by the U.S. Congress, and the program is administered by the U.S. Department of Education.
+The Federal Pell Grant Program provides need-based grants to low-income undergraduate and certain postbaccalaureate students to promote access to postsecondary education.
+Students may use their grants at any one of approximately 5,400 participating postsecondary institutions.
+Grant amounts are dependent on: the student's expected family contribution (EFC) (see below); the cost of attendance (as determined by the institution); the student's enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.

 |© THE PELL INSTITUTE FOR THE STUDY OF OPPORTUNITY IN EDUCATION

 1025 Vermont Avenue, N.W., Suite 400, Washington, D.C.
 20005-3516 | Tel: (202) 638-2887, Fax: (202) 638-3808